 Herbs are a central part of Traditional Chinese Medicine practice, and an important modality used in TCM treatment.
-There are anywhere from about 100 to 400 different herbs that the practitioner has available to use when creating a formula.
-By going through a detailed intake with the patient.
+There are anywhere from about 100 to 400 different herbs that the practitioner has available when creating a formula.
+First, the practitioner goes through a detailed intake with the patient.
 Next, the practitioner feels the quality of the pulses and looks at the patient’s tongue.
-After carefully taking into consideration all factors, the practitioner comes up with a TCM diagnosis that fits the patient’s complaint as well as their unique constitution.
-At this stage the practitioner is able to decide which herbs and which formula is best suited for the patient.
-The fact that no two formulas are the same and that each one is made specifically for the individual is what makes TCM so unique.
-The formula is based solely on what the needs of the patient are and their complaints.
-To ensure herb quality the herbs we use have been processed into an extract powder that are dissolved in hot water and drank as a tea.
+After carefully taking into consideration all factors, the practitioner comes up with a TCM diagnosis that fits the patient’s complaints, and their unique constitution.
+At this stage, the practitioner decides which formula and herbs are best suited for the patient.
+No two formulas are the same.
+Each one is made specifically for the individual, making TCM very unique.
+To ensure herb quality and safety, we use herbs that have been processed into extract granules.
+They are easily taken by dissolving them in hot water and drinking them as a tea.
 For more information on Chinese Herbal Medicine, please visit here.